Skip to content

 A schema describes the shape of data flowing through a re-frame app:

-Every registration accepts an optional :spec in its metadata map:
+Every registration accepts an optional :schema in its metadata map:

 (rf/reg-event-fx :auth/login